giltene/ZingGCReporter/README.md

 ===========

-ZingGCReporter is a simple java agent that collects and reports GC activity stats when running on a ZingJ JVM.
-It uses the Zing Java Memory Management MXBeans to collect relevant information and summerize it in periodic reports that are meant to easily fit into time-series and other/similar stats logging and monitoring operational workflows.
+ZingGCReporter is a simple java agent that collects and reports GC activity stats when running on a Zing JVM.
+It uses the Zing Java Memory Management MXBeans to collect relevant information and summarize it in periodic reports that are meant to easily fit into time-series and other/similar stats logging and monitoring operational workflows.

 Options:
+---
+`
+[-v] [-i intervalLengthMsec] [-t runTimeMsec] [-l logFileName]`

-- intervalLengthMsec [-i intervalLengthMsec, default: 10000]: Controsl the length of the periodic reporting intervals
+- intervalLengthMsec [-i intervalLengthMsec, default: 10000]: Control the length of the periodic reporting intervals

 - logFile [-l logFileName, default: <unspecified>] specifies the log file to output to.
-Outsputs to standard output when unspecified
+Outputs to standard output when unspecified

 - runTimeMsec [-t runTimeMsec, default: 0]: When run as main (not as an agent) and runTimeMsec is specified as non-zero, ZingGCReporter will exit after the configured amount of time

-- versbose [-v , default: false]: Causes verbose output e.g. when GC events are received
+- verbose [-v , default: false]: Causes verbose output e.g. when GC events are received

+Note that options can use either spaces, commas, or semicolons as delimeters.
+E.g. "-i 1000 -v", "-i,1000,-v", and "-i;1000;-v" are all equivalent.
+This can be useful when e.g. javaagent parameters are included in the launching command line that are sensitive to the use of spaces within parameters.

+Running:
+---
 ZingGCReporter will typically be added to existing Java applications as a javaagent.
 E.g. a typical command line will be: